-- G1.
-Evil, which seems to conflict with omni-benevolence. - G2.
-Error, which seems to conflict with omnipotence. - G3.
-Free will, which seems to conflict with omniscience.
+- G1 Evil, which seems to conflict with omni-benevolence - G2 Error, which seems to conflict with omnipotence - G3 Free will, which seems to conflict with omniscience

 The problems of evil and error are sometimes run together on the assumption that evil is moral error.
-Another problem with omni-benevolence, which we will discuss when we get to Leibniz, is that it seems
+Another problem with omni-benevolence, which we will discuss when we get to Leibniz, is that it seems to entail that this is the best of all possible worlds.

 Such problems, though, are problems with Descartes's conclusion, not with his argument.
 We will return to them through the first half of the course.